James Zadroga 9/11 Health and Compensation Act: History

 In the state of New York, Governor George Pataki signed a bill to expand benefits for 9/11 first responders.

 In the United States Congress, various bills had been introduced to provide forms of health care to responders and survivors of the 9/11 attacks.
 On February 2, 2005, Congresswoman Carolyn Maloney introduced the Remember 9/11 Health Act, which died in committee.
 On September 13, 2006, Senator Hillary Clinton brought an amendment to a piece of ports security legislation, aiming to create a five-year, $1.9 billion treatment program for sufferers of Ground Zero dust and fumes after-effects.

 In February 2009, Congresswoman Maloney introduced the James Zadroga 9/11 Health and Compensation Act, which eventually passed following a protracted political battle in 2010.
 The U.S. House passed a new version of the act in September 2010.
 New York City Mayor Michael Bloomberg asked the Senate to do the same.
 In a Senate vote held on December 9, 2010, Democrats were unable to break a Republican filibuster against the bill.
 Opposed Republicans expressed concerns over the $7.4 billion cost of the bill.
 According to Republicans, the provisions to cover the cost of the healthcare program via an excise tax increase on foreign-made goods would violate international tax treaties.
 They also raised concerns about creating an expansive new healthcare entitlement program and re-opening the 9/11 Victims Compensation Fund.
 Many Republicans refused to end the filibuster until the Bush tax cuts were extended.
 Forty-two Senate Republicans had signed a pledge to filibuster all bills until the Bush tax cuts were renewed and the government was appropriately funded for the next several months.
 With only 57 votes to end the Senate filibuster and an incoming influx of Republicans in the wake of the 2010 Congressional Elections, the bill's future looked increasingly doubtful towards the end of 2010.

-On December 16, 2010, comedian Jon Stewart dedicated an entire episode of The Daily Show to the political battle over the Zadroga Act.
+On December 16, 2010, after mentioning it in several previous segments of prior episodes, comedian Jon Stewart dedicated an entire episode of The Daily Show to the political battle over the Zadroga Act.
 Guests included four 9/11 first responders suffering from severe diseases and injuries related to their work near the WTC site.
 Stewart also interviewed Republican Mike Huckabee, who urged that "Every Republican should vote for this bill".
 Stewart also lambasted the lack of media coverage over the bill's political struggle in Congress.
 Stewart's coverage of the Republican filibuster raised media awareness of and public support for the bill, drawing praise from politicians and media outlets.
 White House Press Secretary Robert Gibbs acknowledged Jon Stewart's role in revitalizing support for the Zadroga Act, and The New York Times compared Jon Stewart to Edward R. Murrow, describing his coverage of the Zadroga debate as "advocacy journalism."
 New York City Mayor Michael Bloomberg described Stewart's coverage as "one of the biggest factors that led to the final agreement".